nelenivy/es_maching/README.md

 | Middle Fusion                                    | 0.0087 |
 | Tuned Top Retrieval                            | 0.0096 |

+# Launching training and checking
-# bash files for running training
+## bash files for running training
 * bash files with launching runs are .sh files in the root repo.
 * files with prefix train_data_fusion are for training on data fusion dataset
 * files with prefix train_MBD are for training on MBD dataset